 How the law handles wrongful death claims and lawsuits varies by state, but they may include several components, depending on the extent of the decedent’s injuries, the damages the survivor suffered, and other financial assets involved.

-According to an article in the Journal of Legal Economics, family members typically file a wrongful death claim for the damages the decedent would have received for their personal injuries had they survived, the damages the survivors accrued as a result of the decedent’s death, or both.
+According to an article in the Journal of Legal Economics, family members typically file a wrongful death claim for the damages the decedent would have received for their personal injuries had they survived, the damages the survivors accrued due to the decedent’s death, or both.

 Compensatory Damages